Renewing a Driver's License

 Your driver's license or enhanced driver's license may be renewed up to 12 months early at a branch office if you are unable to renew it on time for any reason.

-If you are stationed out of state, you may renew your license by mail as long as it has not been expired more than four years and the Department of State has an electronic photograph of you on file.
+If you are stationed out of state, you may renew your license by mail if it has not been expired more than four years and the Department of State has an electronic photograph of you on file.
 Proof of your Social Security number will be required if it hasn't been verified by the Department of State.
 For more information, contact the Special Services Branch at:

 Michigan Department of State